 The Wilderness Corporation, now the Ninevah Foundation, was formed in 1961 to purchase and preserve a large tract of land on Lake Ninevah.
 The following year Saltash Mountain Camp (SAM) was formed.
 Initially a camp for boys who wanted to live in a small community dedicated to hiking, canoeing and exploring wild areas, SAM later became a small co-ed camp with a strong emphasis on community living and wilderness trips, and more recently, a flair for drama.

 In 1964, Flying Cloud was formed and named in honor of an American Indian who was a much-loved counselor at Timberlake.
 At first, Flying Cloud’s program emphasized the values, skills and traditions of Native Americans.
 As collective discomfort grew over the years that F&W might be co-opting some aspects of native cultures, Flying Cloud’s emphasis shifted to a simple and strong program of community living in close contact to the land and in rhythm with nature.

 The Barn Day Camp was started in 1984 as an outgrowth of a longstanding program for the children of summer camp staff.
 Now it is a full summer program, in several sessions, for staff children, local children, and the children of summer visitors to the Plymouth area.

 All of the camps follow the values inherent in Quaker philosophy.
-These central values are simplicity, equality, honesty, service, and non-violence.
+These central values are service, peacemaking, integrity, community, equity and simplicity.
 These values underlie all the programs, activities and practices that are alive and well at F&W today.